I Love You, Man: Plot

-Peter goes to work the next morning, discovering Sydney has used the $8,000 loan to purchase several ridiculous billboard advertisements promoting Peter's real estate business (with photos of Peter he had taken).
+Peter goes to work the next morning, discovering Sydney has used the $8,000 loan to purchase billboard advertisements promoting Peter's real estate business (with photos of Peter Sydney took).
 Still upset over his fight with Zooey, he confronts Sydney and ends their friendship.
 Peter then patches things up with Zooey, explaining that although he is nervous, he is ready to get married.
 As they prepare for the wedding, Sydney finds himself alone and desperate to hang out with someone.

 At work, Peter discovers that Sydney's billboard advertising campaign was successful.
 He won back the right to the lucrative Ferrigno listing and many others left messages, wanting him to sell their houses.
 Feeling encouraged, Peter finally stands up to his insufferable colleague, Tevin Downey, who had been badgering Peter for half the selling rights to the Ferrigno property.
-When he makes one final attempt to get a piece of it, Peter slaps him, telling him to back off.
+Peter slaps him, telling him to back off.

 Peter feels bad about fighting with Sydney but does not re-invite him to the wedding.
 Instead, he assembles an array of random groomsmen that includes Robbie, their father Oswald, and Ferrigno.
 Before the wedding, Zooey sees Peter looking forlorn, clearly missing Sydney.
 She calls and invites Sydney, who is, unbeknownst to them, already en route to the wedding.

 Just before the vows are to be taken, Sydney makes a dramatic entrance via Vespa.
 He reminds Peter and Zooey that he is, in fact, a successful investor and returns the money he borrowed from Peter, announcing the billboards were their wedding present.
 Peter and Zooey declare their love to each other, Sydney assumes the role of best man, and the wedding continues.

-As the credits roll, we see the wedding reception, where Peter and Sydney join the hired band (played by OK Go) in a rendition of the Rush song "Limelight" and pull Zooey on stage to join them.
-As the song ends, Sydney attempts to toast the newlyweds and Peter runs to frantically stop him as the screen cuts out (remembering Sydney's ill-advised toast at the engagement dinner).
+At the wedding reception, Peter and Sydney join the hired band in a rendition of the Rush song "Limelight" and pull Zooey on stage to join them.
+Sydney attempts to toast the newlyweds and Peter runs to stop him, remembering Sydney's ill-advised toast at the engagement dinner.

 Cast

 Production

 The script, Let's Be Friends, was originally written by Larry Levin.
 It was purchased but went unused for about 11 years before the film was made.
-Hamburg was offered the script and kept turning it down, but after his friends moved to Los Angeles he was inspired by the experience of trying to meet more friends to give it a shot.
+John Hamburg was offered the script and kept turning it down, but after his friends moved to Los Angeles he was inspired by the experience of trying to meet more friends to give it a shot.
 When Hamburg finally took the script he rewrote it to make it as real as possible.
 The film was originally announced in December 2007, with production originally scheduled for March 2008.
-In March 2008, Variety revealed that producer Ivan Reitman's Montecito Picture Company officially began production on I Love You, Man during the week of March 31, 2008.
+In March 2008, Variety revealed that executive producer Ivan Reitman's Montecito Picture Company officially began production on I Love You, Man during the week of March 31, 2008.